With its combination of features and price, the new gun stands to make quite a splash in the industry.

 When Is the PS9 Shipping?

-According to the PSA reps, the company aims to ship the initial models in March of this year.
+According to the PSA reps, the company aims to ship the initial models in the summer of this year.

 March 21 Update: COVID-19 (aka the coronavirus pandemic) grips the world and production has slowed on this gun.
 I have no definitive shipping date, but I hear the company is aiming for April.